Giant oceanic manta ray: Physical distinctions

-Difference can also be made by their ventral coloration, the reef manta ray has a white belly with often spots between the branchial gill slits and other spots spread across trailing edge of pectoral fins and abdominal region.
+The two species can also be differentiated by their ventral coloration.
+The reef manta ray has a white belly often with spots between the branchial gill slits and other spots spread across trailing edge of pectoral fins and abdominal region.
 The oceanic manta ray has also a white ventral coloration with spots clustered around lower region of its abdomen.
-Its cephalic fins, inside of its mouth and its gill slits are often black.
+Its cephalic fins, inside of its mouth and its gill slits, are often black.

 Distribution and habitat

 The giant oceanic manta ray has a widespread distribution in tropical and temperate waters worldwide.
 In the Northern Hemisphere, it has been recorded as far north as southern California and New Jersey in the United States, Aomori Prefecture in Japan, the Sinai Peninsula in Egypt, and the Azores in the northern Atlantic.
 In the Southern Hemisphere, it occurs as far south as Peru, Uruguay, South Africa, and New Zealand.

 It is an ocean-going species and spends most of its life far from land, travelling with the currents and migrating to areas where upwellings of nutrient-rich water increase the availability of zooplankton.
 The oceanic manta ray is often found in association with offshore oceanic islands.